Pitt game in 2017 to be played Sept. 9 in Beaver Stadium

 In 1998, Franklin began his participation in the NFL's Minority Coaching Fellowship Program, starting with a stint with the Miami Dolphins and working with Hall of Fame quarterback Dan Marino.
 Franklin also worked with Donovan McNabb with the Philadelphia Eagles (1999) and Minnesota Vikings (2008) in the NFL program.

 Franklin was a four-year letterman at quarterback and a two-time All-PSAC selection at East Stroudsburg.
-He set seven school records as a senior to earn team MVP honors and was a Harlon Hill Trophy nominee for the NCAA Division II Player of the Year.
+He set seven school records as a senior to earn team MVP honors and was a Harlon Hill Trophy nominee as the NCAA Division II Player of the Year.
 Among the records he set were for total offense (3,128 yards), passing yards (2,586) and touchdown passes (19).

 What They're Saying...